 When it comes to gaining the trust (and wallet) of a potential client, business proposals are an entrepreneur’s magic wand.

-Every business was created to solve a problem.
+Every business was created to solve the problem.
 And every problem-solving endeavor begins with a good “pitch” or proposal.
 So, proposal writing is something that you must master if you want to have a leg up on your competition in business.

 What is a business proposal?